The Pleasure Pioneers

 "Vaginismus is the term used to describe recurrent or persistent involuntary tightening of muscles around the vagina whenever penetration is attempted."The symptoms include burning or stinging pain upon penetration, as well as intense fear or loss of desire when penetration is attempted.How does it develop?
 It is a complex psychosomatic condition, and the causes can be varied, such as painful first intercourse, sexual abuse, fear of pregnancy, or a deeply rooted belief that sex is wrong.Vaginismus isn't "only" about sex, it's about life.
 Penetrative sex is not the only thing its victims lose - let's be honest, not all of us prioritize that - but a sense of intimacy or self-worth too.
 It can painfully interfere with regular gynecological examinations, the use of tampons and period cups, or even childbirth.
 And if you have no one to talk to and share your experiences, the isolation can be unbearable.

-Let's fight the stigmas around female sexual health and open up the conversation together
+Let's fight the stigmas around vaginal sexual health and open up the conversation together

 I Have Vaginismus, What Can I Do?

 How to conquer the condition

 Reliable stats on Vaginismus are difficult to come by and the full picture is difficult to assess because there are many, many more uncounted individuals who suffer in silence.
 Most

 Get a diagnosis

 The main symptom of Vaginismus is an involuntary and painful tightening of the vagina, which may make penetration difficult or even impossible.